astropy/specreduce/docs/background.rst

 =====================

 The `specreduce.background` module generates and subtracts a background image from the input 2D spectral image.
-The `~specreduce.background.Background` object is defined by one or more windows, and can be generated with:
+The `~specreduce.background.Background` object is defined by one or more windows, where each window is a region parallel to a `~specreduce.tracing.Trace`, offset from that `~specreduce.tracing.Trace` by a specified separation in the cross-dispersion direction, and extending over a specified width (also measured along the cross-dispersion axis) in pixels.
+The object can be generated with:

 * `~specreduce.background.Background`
 * `Background.one_sided <specreduce.background.Background.one_sided>`
 * `Background.two_sided <specreduce.background.Background.two_sided>`

-The center of the window can either be passed as a float/integer or as a trace
+The center of the window can either be passed as a float/integer or as a `~specreduce.tracing.Trace`.

 .. code-block:: python